marshallward/f90nml/papers/joss/paper.md

          '_start_index': {'x': 3}
     }
 ```
-If the start index is unspecified, then the index is also unspecified within
+If the start index is unspecified, as in the first example, then the index is
-the `Namelist`, although ordering remains 0-based within the Python
+also unspecified within the `Namelist`, although the list remains 0-based
-environment.
-Additional control flags are also provided to control the start
+within the Python environment.
+Additional control flags are also provided to
-index.
+control the start index.

+`f90nml` includes a `patch` feature, which allows one to modify the values of
+an existing namelist while retaining its comments or existing whitespace
+formatting.
+There is some limited ability to add or remove values during
+patching.

-`f90nml` also provides the following additional features:
+`f90nml` also includes the following additional features:

 -   A command line tool for working in a shell environment
 -   Lossless conversion between `Namelist` and `dict` types
 -   Support for legacy Fortran namelist formats
 -   Conversion between JSON and YAML output
--   Automated, configurable output formatting
+-   Configuration of the output formatting rules
--   Handling of repeated groups within a namelist
+-   Handling of repeated groups within a single namelist

-The module is supported by an extensive test suite with a very high level of
+Development is supported by an extensive test suite with a very high level of
 code coverage, ensuring compatibility of existing namelists over future
 releases.